nsus1103/deep-learning-nlp/README.md

 # deep-learning-nlp
 Python implementation of Word embeddings and Named Entity Recognition. <br>
-Assignment from Stanford lectures on Natural Language Processing - CS224N
+From Stanford lectures on Natural Language Processing - CS224N